 The Terms of Reference provides that representatives from:

-- the Department of Environment, Water, Land and Planning (DELWP):
+- Department of Environment, Land, Water and Planning (DELWP);

 are considered Associate Partners and are invited to attend the IMAP Implementation Committee meetings.